Simonida: Life

 Simonida showed great interest in theology at a rather young age and wanted to become a nun.
+Due to too precocious sexual relations with her elderly husband who broke his marriage promise, she later was unable to carry any child.
 After her mother Irene died in 1317, Simonida attended her funeral in Constantinople and decided not to return to Serbia after nearly a decade and a half of discussion.
 When Milutin's men came for her, she came to them in monastic habit.
-They were shocked, but her own half-brother Constantine Palaiologos took off her monastic habit and ordered her to take the civil dress.
+They were shocked, but her own half-brother Constantine Palaiologos took it off and ordered her to take back her civil attire.
 He then sent her to Serbia with Milutin's men, although she was reluctant to go.
 After Milutin threatened to start a war, Simonida came back to him.
 She was 22 years old.
 When Milutin fell ill, she was beside him all the time, much to the surprise of the rest of the court.
-Milutin died on 19 October 1321, and already on 29 October, Simonida returned to Constantinople, where she entered the monastery of Saint Andrew in Krisei as a nun.
+Milutin died on 19 October 1321, and already on 29 October, Simonida was back to Constantinople, where she entered the monastery of Saint Andrew in Krisei as a nun.

 There is very little information about her later life.
 It is known that she ordered a funeral song for her father's funeral.
 Simonida was last mentioned in historical documents in 1336 as an attendee at an assembly of civil and religious dignitaries, who prosecuted the conspirators against the government.
 She died some time after 1345.